-The U.S. Marshals Service shall have primary authority over the management and disposal of seized assets in its custody that are subject to forfeiture or are forfeited.
-Arrangements for property services or commitments pertaining to the management and disposition of such property are the responsibility of the U.S. Marshals Service.
-28 C.F.R. § 0.111(i).
+The USMS has primary authority over the management and disposal of seized assets in its custody that are subject to forfeiture or are forfeited under laws enforced by agencies within the Department of Justice as well as certain other federal agencies by agreement.
+Arrangements for property services or commitments pertaining to the management and disposition of such property are the responsibility of the USMS.
+The authority of the Attorney General to dispose of forfeited real property and warrant title has been delegated to the USMS director by 28 C.F.R. § 0.111(I).